 CLI Commands

 Run the CLI via bunx bun-workspaces or alias it to bw, such as via alias bw="bunx bun-workspaces", which can be placed in your shell configuration file, like .bashrc, .zshrc, or similar.
+You can also invoke bw in your rootpackage.json scripts regardless.

 Examples use an implied bw alias for brevity instead of bunx bun-workspaces.